23 January 2024

 Over time, socializing with our child will become easier and easier as our child grows.
 And this is because we will have succeeded in developing with them a relationship of mutual respect where parent and child respect each other’s needs, and where the child has achieved some level of autonomy wherein they no longer require us for every situation.
 That way things are easier for both sides.
 With less drama, conflicts and unwanted behavior.

-Positive education, according to research:
+Positive Parenting, according to research:

 - Generates mutual respect within the family.